Economy of Prehispanic Mexico: Olmecs

 The Olmecs may be considered the mother culture of the Pre-Columbian civilizations.
-The Olmecs regional center was San Lorenzo (1150 - 900 BC) and even though their economic activity in this center is still unknown, obsidian workshops have been found.
-The second capital of the Olmecs was La Venta (900 – 500 BC) where, due to its location and easy access to natural resources, took place many important activities such as fishing, hunting and overall, agriculture.
+The Olmecs regional centre was San Lorenzo (1150 - 900 BC), and even though their economic activity in this centre is still unknown, obsidian workshops have been found.
+The second capital of the Olmecs was La Venta (900 – 500 BC) where, due to its location and easy access to natural resources, many important activities took place, such as fishing, hunting and overall agriculture.

 Mayas

-The Maya civilization based their economy mainly on the agriculture trade, but hunting of wild animals and collecting forest products were also important activities.
+The Maya civilization based their economy mainly on agricultural trade, but hunting of wild animals and collecting forest products were also important activities.
 Maya agriculture was also based on harvesting corn.
-The population increment during the early and late pre-classic forced the rulers to find alternatives for high-productive harvesting.
+The population increase during the early and late pre-classic forced the rulers to find alternatives for high-yield harvesting.
 Intensive methods were introduced that made use of irrigation channels and special techniques associated with hydraulic engineering.
 They were also trading products like salt, seashells, obsidian, jade and Quetzal feathers, with other nearby regions.

 Aztecs

 The Aztec economy was based on agriculture and trade.
-Agriculture provided a great variety of fruits and vegetables, such as tomatoes, chili peppers, pumpkins, and beans, necessary to feed the high number of inhabitants in the empire.
+Agriculture provided a great variety of fruits and vegetables, such as tomatoes, chilli peppers, pumpkins, and beans, necessary to feed the high number of inhabitants in the empire.
 The Aztec agrarian economy is considered one of the most evolved of Indigenous America, only surpassed by the system implemented in the Andean area.
-The products that could not be obtained in the Valley of Mexico were acquired through trading with other regions by merchants, who traveled long distances.
-In the market of Tenochtitlan, all kinds of merchandise were traded, included product from the Pacific and Atlantic ocean, both of them 500 km away from the Aztec capital.
-In order to trade "primitive coins" were used such as cacao seeds and Quetzal feathers.
+The products that could not be obtained in the Valley of Mexico were acquired through trading with other regions by merchants, who travelled long distances.
+In the market of Tenochtitlan, all kinds of merchandise were traded, including products from the Pacific and Atlantic oceans, both of them 500 km away from the Aztec capital.
+In order to trade, "primitive coins" were used, such as cacao seeds and Quetzal feathers.

-The Aztec economic system based on this simple way of trading was highly efficient and maintained great stability and ensured the welfare of the majority of the population of the empire.
+The Aztec economic system based on this simple way of trading was highly efficient, maintained great stability, and ensured the welfare of the majority of the population of the empire.

 Toltecs

-Among the first economic activities of the Toltec culture is agriculture, through the cultivation of chili, corn and beans as well as maguey, the raw material for the alcoholic beverage called 'pulque', and cotton.
+Among the first economic activities of the Toltec culture is agriculture, through the cultivation of chilli, corn and beans as well as maguey, the raw material for the alcoholic beverage called 'pulque', and cotton.
 Later on, they specialized in other fields such as handicrafts made of cotton, as well as practices of trade and tribute.

-They started to create 'monopolies' that held back the trade with other civilizations and regions under their authority in order to ensure their own economic and patrimonial wealth.
-The tribute system was something very characteristic of this culture, it consisted of the request and payment of scarce or new product to the tribes or regions that were conquered.
+They started to create 'monopolies' that held back trade with other civilizations and regions under their authority in order to ensure their own economic and patrimonial wealth.
+The tribute system was something very characteristic of this culture; it consisted of the request and payment of scarce or new products to the tribes or regions that were conquered.
 Similarly, merchants that needed to cross their territories had to pay these tributes.
-That way Toltecs managed to control and administrate all their territories and took great advantage of their commercial areas and natural resources.
+That way, the Toltecs managed to control and administer all their territories and took great advantage of their commercial areas and natural resources.